 ETS develops assessments that are of the highest quality, accurately measure the necessary knowledge and skills, and are fair to all test takers.
 We understand that creating a fair, valid and reliable test is a complex process that involves multiple checks and balances.

 That's why dozens of professionals — including test specialists, test reviewers, editors, teachers and specialists in the subject or skill being tested — are involved in developing every test question, or "test item."
 And it's why all questions (or "items") are put through multiple, rigorous reviews and meet the highest standards for quality and fairness in the testing industry.

-To help you further understand our process, here's an overview of the key steps ETS takes when developing a new test.
+Below is an overview of the key steps ETS takes when developing a new test.

 Step 1: Defining Objectives